Whisky Mofo Logo

 Hellyers Road also loves to experiment with cask finishes and special editions - one highlight has been their Pinot Noir Finish single malt.

-Instead of the usual sherry or port finish common in Scotch, Hellyers Road took locally sourced Pinot Noir wine casks and finished a whisky in it, resulting in a gorgeous dram with subtle red fruit notes.
+As well as the usual sherry or port finish common in Scotch, Hellyers Road took locally sourced Pinot Noir wine casks and finished a whisky in it, resulting in a gorgeous dram with subtle red fruit notes.

 Tasting Notes & Serving